emews/emews-project-creator/README.md

 in the `example_cfgs` directory in the EMEWS Creator github repository.
 See the [Workflow Templates](#workflow_templates) section for more information.

-The final command `init_db` creates and initializes the postgresql database required for running an esql workflow.
-Its arguments will also be covered in the [Workflow Templates](#workflow_templates) section below.
-When executing the `init_db` command, no arguments to `emewscreator` are required.
+The `init_db` command creates and fully initializes the postgresql database required for running an esql workflow.
+The `create_db_cluster`, `create_db`, and `create_db_tables` commands individually execute the three phases of `init_db` if necessary.
+For example, an HPC resource may provide a database, in which case, only the table creation (`create_db_tables`) is required.
+More details about and the arguments for these commands will be covered in the [Workflow Templates](#workflow_templates) section below.
+When executing the database releated commands, no arguments to `emewscreator` are required.

 ## EMEWS Project Structure ##

 Each of the workflow types will create the default EMEWS project structure